 This might solve your problem if you’re asking “Why is my WiFi so slow upstairs?” or in certain rooms.

-6. “Why Is My Internet So Slow?”
+6. “Why Is The Internet So Slow Today?”
 Run a Speed Test

 Sometimes your WiFi technically works — it’s just painfully slow.
 Use Fing to run a quick speed test and compare the results with the speed your ISP promises.